dipteshkanojia/academic-kickstart/content/home/accomplishments.md

   url = ""
   date_start = "2014-12-25"
   date_end = ""
   description = "Part of the winning team of SMT competition held at ICON 2014, Goa.
-We built a Heirarchical Phrase-based SMT system for English to Indic Language MT which performed the best on all 5 language pairs."
+We submitted a Heirarchical Phrase-based SMT system for English to Indic Language MT which performed the best on all 5 language pairs."

 [[item]]
   organization = "Teaching Assistant (Semester)"